Dublin Broadstone railway station: Beginnings

 With Galway projected to become the main port for transatlantic passenger traffic between Europe and North America, the MGWR successfully competed with its rival the Great Southern and Western Railway to reach it first in August 1851.
 A special fourth class was introduced by the MGWR for poor migrants from the west going to Britain for work.
-The line, which branched out to serve Sligo, Westport, Achill and Clifden, was also used to transport large numbers of cattle.
+The line, which branched out to serve Athboy, Kingscourt, Cavan, Sligo, Ballina, Westport, Achill and Clifden, was also used to transport large numbers of cattle.

 It was about this time that the majority of the houses in the area were constructed as dwellings for workers on the railway.
 Most of the houses were built by the Artisan's Dwelling Company, which built many similar estates in Dublin and elsewhere, and houses of this type are now frequently described as Artisan cottages, regardless of their origin.

 In 1856, Broadstone Garage was the site of the murder of station clerk George Little.
 His body was discovered in his locked office on Friday 14 November 1856, when he didn't check in for work.
 The story of the murder and the subsequent trial are told in the novel, The Dublin Railway Murder, which was published in 2021.

 Joseph Howley, a member of the Irish Volunteers in Galway, was shot dead by a special unit of the RIC known as the Igoe Gang at the station on 4 December 1920 during the Irish War of Independence.

 Closure

-The station was closed to public traffic on 18 January 1937 with MGWR services redirected to the more central Westland Row (Pearse).
+The station was closed to public traffic on 18 January 1937 with MGWR services redirected to the more central Westland Row.
 While the old MGWR main line was able to access the Dublin loop line to Amiens Street via the North Liffey line Newcomen Bridge junction, this was not available to heavier engines such as the Woolwich Moguls due to weight restrictions over the lifting bridge over the Royal Canal.
 The alternative route via the Drumcondra link line would have required reversals to the Glasnevin and Drumcondra junctions so the connecting line was also remodeled at the same time to allow direct through running.

 After closure to passengers, the complex was used as a steam depot for Dublin, and then fully closed in 1961.

 This building was one of Dublin's six original rail termini, the others being Westland Row (now Pearse Station) Amiens Street (now Connolly Station), Kingsbridge (now Heuston Station), North Wall and Harcourt Street (now a bar and nightclub complex).